aconstlink/twitch_irc_bot/README.md

 - bot_name

 ![By Bot](https://github.com/aconstlink/twitch_irc_bot/blob/main/images/as_bot.jpg)
-The image shows me using the build-in echo command which just echos back to the person posted using the bots' user name!
+The image shows me using the build-in ```!echo``` command which just echos back to the person posted using the bots' user name!

 ## Futhermore